open-source-labs/Quell/README.md

 - Download @quell/client from npm in your terminal with `npm i @quell/client`
 - Download @quell/server from npm in your terminal with `npm i @quell/server`

-#### Installing and Connecting a Redis Server

-If not already installed on your server, install Redis.

-- Mac-Homebrew:
-  - At the terminal, type `brew install redis`
-  - After installation completes, type `redis-server`
-  - Your server should now have a Redis database connection open (note the port on which it is listening)
-- Linux or non-Homebrew:
-  - Download appropriate version of Redis from [redis.io/download](http://redis.io/download)
-  - Follow installation instructions
-  - Once Redis is successfully installed, follow instructions to open a Redis database connection (note the port on which it is listening)

 #### Usage Notes